Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 If a child is not able to comply then a second adult must remove them from the class and stay with them.
 Please ensure that your children do not wander around unattended during class.

-For Workplace Health and Safety reasons at NO stage are children allowed to be on any play equipment or touch any other animals on the premises such as other clients dogs or horses.
+For Workplace Health and Safety reasons at NO stage are children allowed to be on any play equipment or touch any other animals on the premise such as other clients dogs or horses.

 Consideration is the key to a successful training program.